 Binary Response or Events/Trials Data.
+The following options are available:

 - Binary logistic.
 Specifies Binomial as the distribution and Logit as the link function. - Binary probit.
 Specifies Binomial as the distribution and Probit as the link function. - Interval censored survival.
 Specifies Binomial as the distribution and Complementary log-log as the link function.